tomaspietravallo/sparkar-scripting-workshop/pre-study.md

 printOutValue(amount);
 ```

 > The ability to easily change code is important!
-As it lets you test out different values or ideas without having to change multiple values all around your script
+As it lets you test out different values or ideas without having to change multiple values all around your script.
+[After doing the pre-study, you can see a fun video by Tom Scott explain this concept a little bit better](https://youtu.be/QPZ0pIK_wsc)

 ---